-Mr. DONALD CARGILL.
+Mr. Donald Cargill.

-R. DONALD CARGILL was the eldest son of a singularly godly gentleman, and heritor in the parish of Rattery, some miles from Dunkeld.
-After he had passed his courses of learning, at Aberdeen, he was established minister in the Barony parish of Glasgow, before and at the unhappy restoration of Charles IId, May 29th 1660; and was publicly murdered, at the cross of Edinburgh, July 27th 1681, before many witnesses, in that never to be forgotten, unheards of twenty-eight years of reigning tyrants, and raging tyranny of prelatical protestants upon Presbyterian protestants.
+R. DONALD CARGILL was the eldest form of a singular Godly gentleman, and heritor in the parish of Rattery, some miles from Dunkeld.
+After he had passed his courses of learning at Aberdeen, he was established minister in the Barony parish of Glasgow, before and at the unhappy restoration of Charles IId.
+May 20th, 1660; and was publicly murdered at the cross of Edinburgh, July 27th, 1681, before many witnesses, in that never to be forgotten, unheard of twenty-eight years of reigning tyrants, and raging tyranny of prelatical protestants upon Presbyterian protestants.